zsparal/api-documentation/source/guides/testing.rst

 ======================
 During the process of building your integration, it is important to properly test it.
-As briefly explained in our :doc:`authentication guide </guides/authentication>`, you can access the test mode of the Mollie API in two ways: by using the *Test API key*, or, if you're using organization access tokens or app tokens, by providing the ``testmode`` parameter in your API request.
+As briefly explained in our :doc:`authentication guide </guides/authentication>`, you can access the test mode of the Mollie API in two ways: by using the *Test API key*, or, if you are using organization access tokens or app tokens, by providing the ``testmode`` parameter in your API request.

 Any payments or other resources you create in test mode are completely isolated from your live mode data.
 Going back and